dlafarga/dlafarga.github.io/_posts/2026-03-20-3D-animation-using-GLORYS.md

 X, Y, Z = np.meshgrid(lon[lon_cut_start:lon_cut_end], lat[lat_cut_start:lat_cut_end], -depths[0:depth_cut_end])
 ```

-We create a function that will take in the arguments:
+We create a function that takes in the following arguments:
-    - title: string with tite for each figure
+- `title`: string with the title for each figure
-    - EOF: 3D array with data to be visualized
+- `EOF`: 3D array with data to be visualized
-    - clip: float clip value that defines maximum and minimum for the colorbar
+- `clip`: float clip value that defines the maximum and minimum for the colorbar
-    - levels: int that sets how many colors you want to plot
+- `levels`: int that sets how many colors you want to plot
-    - lat_ind: int with the latitude index that defines the cross-section
+- `lat_ind`: int with the latitude index that defines the cross-section

 The function can be broken down into 6 parts:
-- figure object creation and set up
+- Figure object creation and set up
-- land plotting
+- Land plotting for base map
-- cross-section plotting
+- Cross-section plotting
-- axis labeling and formatting
+- Axis labeling and formatting
 - 3D view setting
-- colorbar labeling and formatting
+- Colorbar labeling and formatting

 ```python